joaovdev/3D-Cuboids-animation/README.md

-# Rotating and animating 3d-cuboids
+# Rotating and animating 3D cuboids

-Rotating 3d cuboids in vanilla Javascript.
+Rotating 3D cuboids in vanilla Javascript.

 Click <a href="https://joaovdev.github.io/3DvanillaJSshapes/">here</a> to view it.